The Twitch Graveyard

 • ☠️ /me Colors: July 2014 - April 2021

 The command /me has been a staple command since the beginning of Twitch.
 Doing /me up until April 2021, changed the color of your message to match your username.
-Twitch killed this functionality, instead simply adding italics instead to 'reduce the potential for abuse.'
+Twitch killed this functionality, opting to make the feature italics to 'reduce the potential for abuse.'

 • ☠️ Versus: September 2020 - January 2021